jdee/dubsar_android/SecureClient/README.md

 If you spend some time looking at Qualys&apos; [SSL Test](https://www.ssllabs.com/ssltest/) site, you will learn quite a bit about how to configure an HTTPS server to use state-of-the-art cryptographic standards such as TLSv1.2 and forward secrecy.
-These same standards are employed by all current browsers, so users of your site can browse with some expecation of privacy.
+These same standards are employed by all current browsers, so if you adopt these recommendations, users of your site can browse with some expectation of privacy.

 If you are then building, say, a mobile client for your web service, you will likely wish to use HTTPS for your server communications, but having spent all that